Press

 Roxbury Latin School, November 1, 2012.
 Founder’s Day keynote speaker.

 Old South Meeting House, October 25, 2012, Lecture and signing.
 “New England Resurrectionists, Dr. Joseph Warren’s Head, and a Most Itinerant Corpse.” – A (mostly) serious talk on seasonally appropriate themes.
-Free and open to the public.
-310 Washington Street, Boston, MA 6:00 PM.
-This program is funded in part by the Lowell Institute.
+Boston, MA.
+Program is funded in part by the Lowell Institute.

 Lexington Historical Society, October 23, 2012.
 Book discussion group led by the author.
-Munroe Tavern, Lexington, MA at 6:30 PM.
+Munroe Tavern, Lexington, MA.

 Boston University, October 17, 2012.
 Guest lecturer in Prof. Richard Hynes’ popular “History of Boston” course.
-CAS building, room B20B at 6:00 PM.
+Boston, MA.

 Vine Lake Cemetery, September 29, 2012.
 “The Doctor is In” – 18th and early 19th century terminal illnesses discussed during graveyard walking tour.
 This is where Joseph Warren’s fiancee Miss Mercy Scollay is buried.
-Medfield, MA, 10:00 AM to 12 Noon.
+Medfield, MA.

 Falmouth Museums on the Green, August 22, 2012.
 “Medicine, Heroics, and Romance in Revolutionary Massachusetts.”
-Lecture and signing to be held at First Congregational Church, 68 Main Street, Falmouth, MA, 6:30 PM.
+Lecture and signing.
+Falmouth, MA.

 Fletcher Spaght Ventures: “Medicine, Politics, and Health Finance in the Founding Era with Implications for Today” August 7, 2012.
-Lecture and signing.
-Grill 23 (by invitation), Boston, MA
+Lecture and signing (by invitation).
+Boston, MA

-Bostonian Society at the Old State House Museum, July 3, 2012 at 1 PM.
+Bostonian Society at the Old State House Museum, July 3, 2012.
 Lecture and signing.
 Boston, MA

 Vine Lake Cemetery, Patriot’s Day, April 16, 2012.
 Graveside reading from Miss Mercy Scollay’s newly attributed works and signing.
-Medfield, MA, at 10:30 AM and again at 11:30 AM.
+Medfield, MA.

 Cape Cod Tufts ClubApril 14, 2012.
 12 Noon.
 Author lecture and signing.